Ouadane

 The old town, a World Heritage Site, though in ruins, is still substantially intact, while a small modern settlement lies outside its gate.

 Ouadane is the closest town to the Richat Structure, a massive circular landmark visible from space.

+The whole Ouadane commune has a total size of 118,210 km2, mostly consisting of desert.
+The main town is located in the south-west of the commune.